Walking in open countryside

 Normal Girlguiding ratios for activities away from the meeting place are required.
 The group size should be appropriate for the walk being planned, with a minimum of four walkers if members of the group are under 18 years old.

-A group of members of The Senior Section walking in open countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
+A group of Rangers walking in open countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
 However, the supervisor but does not have to be with the group at all times - for example, they may be walking independently when taking part in a Duke of Edinburgh Award expedition.
 See more guidance on walking without a leader.